jovanwongzixi/pokemon-wiki/README.md

 ## Description

 pokemon-wiki is a mini wiki that allows users to search for concise data about the pokemon they want.
-Design is heavily inspired by Bulbapedia XD.
+Design is heavily inspired by [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page) XD.

+Live page accessible at https://jovanwongzixi.github.io/pokemon-wiki/

+Utilised github action workflow with build-test-deploy CI/CD to automate deployment to github-pages
 ## Tech Used

 - VueJS